golems/amino/doc/md/scenecompiler.md

-* **Real-Time:** Compiled scenes avoid the need to include large parsing libraries -- e.g., an XML parser -- in real-time processes and reducing the dynamic allocations necessary to load scene.
+* **Real-Time:** Compiled scenes avoid the need to include large parsing libraries -- e.g., an XML parser -- in real-time processes and reduce the dynamic allocations necessary to load the scene.

 * **Composable:** Multiple compiled scenes can be efficiently composed at runtime.
 Thus, the static scene graph for the robot could be